jcchikikomori/wp-slick-slider-and-image-carousel/readme.txt

 We have added 5 designs for slider and 1 design for carousel.
 You can find all designs under Slick Slider -> Slider Designs.
 Just copy the shortcode of design that you like and use.

-Check [DEMO](http://wponlinesupport.com/wp-plugin/wp-slick-slider-and-image-carousel/) to know more.

-Check [PRO DEMO and Features](http://wponlinesupport.com/wp-plugin/wp-slick-slider-and-image-carousel/) to know more.
+Check [DEMO](http://wponlinesupport.com/wp-plugin/wp-slick-slider-and-image-carousel/) | [PRO DEMO and Features](http://wponlinesupport.com/wp-plugin/wp-slick-slider-and-image-carousel/) to know more.

 Download all our [FREE 34 WordPress Plugins](https://www.wponlinesupport.com/wp-online-support-all-free-34-plugins/?utm_source=wp&event=fd).